newinjollyk/QIEA/README.md

 ## ⚙️ Quantum Inspired Evolutionary Algorithm for Neural Architecture Search

+# Quantum-Inspired Evolutionary Algorithm for Neural Architecture Search (QIEA-NAS)

+**QIEA-NAS** is a technique for automating the design of Convolutional Neural Networks (CNNs) using a Quantum-Inspired Evolutionary Algorithm.
+It represents neural architectures as quantum chromosomes and evolves them through observation and rotation-based updates.
+This approach allows for efficient and intelligent exploration of network structures with fewer resources than traditional search strategies.

 ## ⚙️ How It Works

 1. **Initialization**: A population of quantum chromosomes is created, each representing a candidate CNN architecture.